flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	  Meta-rotated videos may be soft-rotated (by adding the rotation flag in the uploaded mp4-video) or hard-rotated.<br>
 	  Please note, that if you use meta-rotation, the (soft- or hard-) rotated video will be uploaded as MP4 video, instead of the original video, which may have a different format/coding (e.g. .mov/mjpeg).

+- Processed __RAW+JPG to same Album__:<br>
+	Most cameras support RAW+JPG output, where both files have the same basename, but different extensions (e.g. .rw2 and -jpg).
+If for any reason you wish to upload processed versions of both files, both files would map to the same upload filename (*.jpg) and thus override each others during upload.
+To circumvent this collision, this option will rename all non-jpg files to <orig-filename><orig-extension>.jpg.

 - __Exif Metadata translation:__<br>
 	- Translation of Face regions generated by __Lr or Picasa face detection__ to PhotoStation Person tags<br>